Understanding the role of a female Financial Planner

 Addressing the gender gap in Financial Advice

 A Financial Planner or Financial Adviser is more likely to be male, which can create barriers for women seeking financial advice.
-It's essential to address these barriers and promote the idea that financial advice is for everyone, regardless of gender.
+It is essential to address these barriers and promote the idea that financial advice is for everyone, regardless of gender.
 The gender pay gap and wealth gap are significant issues that need to be tackled head-on.

 By encouraging more women to seek Financial Advice and by making financial education more accessible, we can begin to close these gaps.
 Female Financial Planners and Financial Advisers are uniquely positioned to understand the specific challenges faced by women in managing their finances.
 We have and are living through what our clients are going through, or we can empathise more with these experiences.